jaysonamati/jaysonamati.github.io/_posts/2024-06-02-my-nth-post.markdown

 Given a policy we can always make a policy sequence that traverses the "state space" using a set of actions.
 The resulting trajectory can be represented in agda as `XYSeq` which is a sequence of states and actions at a particular state.
 This construction is important in solving the Sequential Decision problem as one can easily compute the optimal sequence of Policies from this.
-To do this one needs to map the value of each policy using the given function and the unit.
+To do this one needs to map the value of each policy using the given reward function and the reward unit.

-PolicySequence are crucial in solving SDPs as it is in using them that we can find the solution of a Sequential Decision Problem.
+`PolicySequence`s are crucial in solving SDPs as it is in using them that we can find the solution of a Sequential Decision Problem.
 This means for instance that given a policySequence and a suitable value function we have that a given policySequence is the optimal one if the value of all other policySequences is less than the value of the optimal PolicySequence, this is given by the following type and associated function